 Your body paragraphs in a research paper will include summarizing, paraphrasing, and quoting your source material, but you may be wondering if there is an effective way to organize this information.

 Anytime you include evidence in your paper, you must clarify where your own ideas end and the cited information begins.
 Part of your job is to help your reader draw the line between your original thoughts and your research.
 The best way to do this is create context for the cited information.
-A phrase such as “A 1979 study revealed that…” is an obvious announcement of citation to come.
+A phrase such as “A 1979 study reveals…” is an obvious announcement of citation to come.

 When you quote or paraphrase an outside source, provide appropriate in-text citations.
 Following the citation, you must comment on this information: its significance, relevance, or even failure of the information as it relates to the thesis of your essay.
 Avoid stacking together quote after quote without showing your audience the purpose of the information.
 Always provide context for what you think of a citation and how it relates to your thesis.